sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-keyring</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Framework for managing passwords and other secrets
+Short desc    : Framework for managing passwords and other secrets
 URL          : https://wiki.gnome.org/Projects/GnomeKeyring
-Лицензия     : GPLv2+ and LGPLv2+
+License      : GPLv2+ and LGPLv2+
-Описание     : The gnome-keyring session daemon manages passwords and other types of
+Descript     : The gnome-keyring session daemon manages passwords and other types of
              : secrets for the user, storing them encrypted with a main password.
              : Applications can use the gnome-keyring library to integrate with the keyring.
 ```